espressif/esp-at/docs/en/Get_Started/Hardware_connection.rst

     ESP32-WROOM-32 Series Hardware Connection

-  If you want to connect your device directly with ESP32-WROOM-32 rather than the ESP board that integrates it, please refer to `ESP32-WROOM-32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf>`_ for more details.
+  If you want to connect your device directly with ESP32-WROOM-32 rather than the {IDF_TARGET_NAME} board that integrates it, please refer to `ESP32-WROOM-32 Datasheet <https://www.espressif.com/sites/default/files/documentation/esp32-wroom-32_datasheet_en.pdf>`_ for more details.

   .. _hw-connection-esp32-wrover-series: